Truelite/modian/docs/modian-live-wrapper/chroot-fixups.rst

 *********************

-After ansible is run, and before the chroot is packed with mksquashfs, live-wrapper performs a few final fixups, that are listed here.
+After ansible is run, and before the chroot is packed with mksquashfs, modian-live-wrapper performs a few final fixups, that are listed here.

 For further customization of the squashfs, see :doc:`customize-squashfs`.